 Share some highlights from day 1 and make re-share your expectations.

-Review the Issues List and 3 Year Plan ~15 minutes
+Review the Issues List and 3-Year Picture™ ~15 minutes

-Spend time going through each issue one by one and your 3 Year Plan line by line.
-Create and combine issues as needed, and within Traxion, try to stay organized by prioritizing as follows:
+Spend time going through each issue one by one and your 3-Year Picture line by line.
+Create and combine issues as needed.

 Establishing New Quarterly Rocks ~2 hours

-Your discussions from the 1 year plan should help direct the team to establish the Q1 rocks.
+Your discussions from the 1-Year Plan should help direct the team to establish the Q1 Rocks.
 Ensure they are SMART to set your team up for success in 100% complete.
-Only choose rocks that MUST get done next quarter.
-Also set your Revenue, Profit and Measurable goals within Traxion in the 90 Days section of the VPX.
+Only choose Rocks that MUST get done next quarter.
+Also set your Revenue, Profit and Measurable goals within Ninety in the 90 Days section of the V/TO.